yapily/jose-database-field-demo/README.md

 It's a job, meaning that once it finishes re-encrypting the field, it will shut down.
 In this tutorial, the job is executed each time we do a new docker-compose.

 ### `jose-cli`
 The JOSE CLI that is uploaded to this repo was the latest at the time of writing this README.
-You will need to have Java installed on your machine as a prerequisite.
+You will need to have **Java 11** installed on your machine as a prerequisite.
 You can verify that the CLI is ready for use by running the following:

 ```
  ./jose-cli/jose --version